boulajp/simple-express-logger/README.md

 An express logging middleware

 #Description
-Prints to console whenever express picks up an express to the port its listening to.
-NOTE: Since this will log any request going through the port, its important to note that this doesn't mean that there is a route handler for this endpoint.

-Logged message looks similar to this: `Request: {GET} /api/foo`
+Logs requests to the console in a format like this: `Request: {GET} /api/foo`

+NOTE: This simply logs every request coming into the server, not just routes which have been handled in express

 #Usage
 Simply require the module, and use it as middleware